Records of Foreign Service Posts of the Department of State (RG 84)

 U.S. Embassies, Legations, and Consulates General, and Consulates, and Missions to International Organizations

 These are records originally maintained at American diplomatic and consular posts overseas and at U.S. missions to international organizations.
 Documentation in the post files to a great degree duplicates the materials found in the Central Files (RG 59), although there can be documentation of a local nature not found among the headquarters records.
 In addition, the arrangement of the post files may make them more useful for certain types of research.

 Documentation that is unique to post files includes post–to–post communications, intra–post documentation, and correspondence with local officials and businesses which are only summarized or may not be reflected in reports to the Department.
 There are very few records from American diplomatic and consular posts for the late 18th and early 19th centuries.
 Other records were lost as a result of natural disasters, wars, or other emergencies, and many records have been destroyed in accordance with archival appraisals.

 This reference paper provides a more detailed description of post files.
 It describes the records of embassies, legations, consulates general, and consulates (including an explanation of changes in filing practices and preservation over time), describes the records of missions to international organizations, explains some of the types of records that are not in the files, and describes access procedures.

 U.S. Information Service

 Included in RG 84 are some records from U.S. Information Service (USIS) offices.
-USIS operated under the auspices of the Department of State until August 1953, when it became the overseas arm of the United States Information Agency (USIA).
+USIS began operating during World War II as part of the Office of War Information and continued under the auspices of the Department of State until August 1953, when it became the overseas arm of the United States Information Agency (USIA).
 When USIA was abolished in 1999, USIS once again fell under the Department of State.
 USIS offices were often co-located with embassy, legation, or consulate offices.
 USIS posts managed the educational, cultural, and information programs in support of American foreign policy objectives and greater mutual understanding between the U.S. and foreign societies.